phaserjs/phaser/README.md

 <div align="center"><img src="https://phaser.io/images/github/news.jpg"></div>

-> 10th May 2019
+> 19th June 2019

+After another month of hard work, we're very happy to announce the release of Phaser 3.18.
+In this release we took the time to rewrite large chunks of the Input API.
+This allowed us to fix a number of issues that had arisen, as well as optimizing the internal event flow.
+Native support for complete Multi-Touch support, Mouse Wheels and more advanced Pointer Button handling are now available.
+The whole API is smaller and tidier after the clean-up, which is always a good thing.

+We've also added lots of other features and updates, including better Matter physics constraint handling, Arcade Physics improvements, Audio decoding events, Text justification, new Bounds methods and a lot, lot more.
+As usual, it doesn't end there, though.
+You'll find hundreds of great new features, updates and fixes.
+So, as usual, please do spend some time digging through the [Change Log](#changelog).
+I assure you, it's worth while :)

-After months of hard work, we're very happy to announce that Phaser 3.17 is now released.
-This is a significant update for a number of reasons, bring some great new features and fixes out.
-The first is that we have moved the DOM Element Game Objects from the 'experimental' flag they were previously hidden under, finished them off, fully documented them and moved them to main.
+If you're coming from an earlier release then you may not be aware of what the previous release, 3.17, included.
+It was a huge release, introducing some big new features.
+The first was that we moved the DOM Element Game Objects from the 'experimental' flag they were previously hidden under, finished them off, fully documented them and moved them to main.
 DOM Elements are a great way to layer HTML content over the top of your game and control it, just as if it was a standard Game Object.
 Have a look at the demos, read the docs and get stuck-in using them!

-Also brand new in this release are Shader Game Objects.
+Also brand new in 3.17 were Shader Game Objects.
 Previously, if you wished to use a custom shader in your game, you'd have to create your own WebGL pipeline to handle it.
 Now, with 3.17, adding a shader is a single line of code - and what's more, you can manipulate them just like regular Game Objects, so they can be rotated, scaled, have hit areas and so on.
 As with DOM Elements please see the new examples and read the fully complete API Docs to learn how to use them.

-The final significant new feature comes in the way of masks.
+The final significant 3.17 feature came in the way of masks.
 Phaser 3 has always supported Bitmap and Geometry Masks, but using them was limited (you couldn't mask children inside Containers, for example), and they were pretty slow.
 After a lot of development they're now fully batched, meaning the same mask applied to thousands of game objects no longer impacts performance.
 They can also be nested and will restore the mask stack as they're used and what's more, you can now add masks to Cameras.
 This is a great feature in itself and opens up the possibility for lots of visual effects in your games.

-It doesn't end there, though.
-You'll find hundreds of great new features, updates and fixes.
-So, as usual, please do spend some time digging through the [Change Log](#changelog).
-I assure you, it's worth while :)

 A massive thank-you to everyone who supports Phaser on Patreon and PayPal.
 Your continued backing has allowed me to work on Phaser all year, and this great new releases is the very real result of that.
 If you've ever considered becoming a backer, now is the perfect time!